- Privacy Act 1988

 We may disclose your Personal Information to third parties to whom you expressly ask us to send the Personal Information to or to third parties that also provide you care and treatment.
 This also includes:

 - your authorised representatives;

 - government and regulatory authorities and other similar organisations, as required or authorised by law; and

 - such entities that we propose to merge with or be acquired by.

-If you are an employee of RCS you must:
+If you are a worker of RCS you must:

-- inform clients about their privacy rights including the right to have access to their Personal Information and correction of that Personal Information;
+- inform participants about their privacy rights including the right to have access to their Personal Information and correction of that Personal Information;

 - ensure that you only collect Personal Information (other than Sensitive Information) which is reasonably necessary to perform the legitimate functions or activities of RCS;

 - where sensitive or health information is collected from an individual, ensure that the individual consents to the collection and the information is reasonably necessary for one or more of RCS functions or activities or some other exception applies under the Privacy Act;